 Remark 5.2 (DDM without coarse space).
-This analysis demonstrates the importance of the coarse space $V_0$ .
-In fact, a similar proof shows the convergence rate depends on $H^{-2}$ without applying the coarse space correction.
+This analysis demonstrates the importance of the coarse space V_0 .
+In fact, a similar proof shows the convergence rate depends on H^{-2} if we do not apply the coarse space corrections.

 5.2 HB preconditioner